andykuo1/flapjs/README.md

 ---

 ## Design notes

+### Deterministic Finite Automaton
+	DFA = {Q, SIGMA, DELTA, q0, F}

+### Nondeterministic Finite Automaton
+	NFA = {Q, SIGMA, DELTA, q0, F} (where empty string is a symbol)

+### Pushdown Automaton
+	PDA = {Q, SIGMA, GAMMA, DELTA, q0, F}

+### Turing Machines
+	TM = {Q, SIGMA, GAMMA, DELTA, q0, q_acc, q_rej}

+### Regular Expressions
+	REGEX = { EXPRESSIONS }

+### Context-Free Grammars
+	CFG = {V, SIGMA, R, A, S}

+---

+## Design Problems
+Should touch-screens be supported?
+If so, how should the controls work?

+More specifically, moving states and creating edges currently both use dragging, but one is for each button on the mouse.
+For touch, however, this would be the same action.
+What is the solution?

+> Answer: Maybe a separate on-screen “move” button, where one can hold that button to move objects.
+Normal input behavior is then ignored until button is released.
+Can also be toggled, if tapped.
+However, this is only the case if on mobile.
+Otherwise, right-clicks are considered to be “move” inputs when on computers.

+Also, keyboards are annoying on phones.
+How can we minimize that?

+> Possible Answer: Drag-and-drop predefined constants?
+Like 0, 1, EMPTY?

+Also also, Turing Machines should automatically create q_acc and q_rej.
+However, this is problem for keyboard-users, since there is not a way to easily connect two existing states.
+(Right now, it connects an existing state to a new one.)
+How should this be implemented efficiently and intuitively?

+Thirdly, formal definitions should reflect the graph’s contents.
+Should it also be editable and generate a graph from the changes?

+The program should also autosave the previous graph, regardless if the person explicitly saves it.
+Should be able to be saved to cookies.
+This option should also be toggleable.

+The program should also be able to export to JFLAP.

+The program should also be able to export to image file.

+The program should also be able to save / load graphs.

+---

+## Design Solutions

+### **Nodal Graphing (Mouse only / Keyboard only)**
+### *(Non) Deterministic Finite Automaton*
+#### DFA = {Q, SIGMA, DELTA, q0, F}
+##### Q: (Single-Click) to create state.

+[key=SPACE] to create state, connected to current state, then move to that state.

+[key=SHIFT-SPACE] to create state, connected to current state, then not move.

+[key=CTRL-SPACE] to create state, with no connections, then move to that state.

+[key=HOME / END] to move to start or cycle final states.

+[key=LEFT / RIGHT / UP / DOWN] to move to start if none selected, or move to left / right / up / down nearest state.
+If none found, move to nearest state.

+[key=SHIFT-LEFT / SHIFT-RIGHT / SHIFT-UP / SHIFT-DOWN] to select left / right / up / down connected state, then continue to cycle through connected states.
+When release [SHIFT], cursor will move to that state.

+To delete state:

+(Click-Drag: “move”) the state to TRASH CAN.

+[key=DELETE] to delete current state.

+(Src edges will be deleted, but dst edges return.)

+To move the state around:

+(Click-Drag: “move”) the state.

+(If on mobile: “move” inputs are ignored unless MOVESTATE is active.
+There should be a button that can be toggled on tap, or held down to activate MOVESTATE.
+This should resolve the conflict with creating edges.)

+(If DFA: Every state should already have edges for every SIGMA)

+(If DFA: Should create with initial values of 0)

+(If NFA: Should create with initial values as EMPTY_STRING)

+##### SIGMA: Implied from DELTA.

+(If NFA: empty string is also a symbol)

+##### DELTA: (Click-Drag) to create edge.

+To change read symbol:

+(Single-Click) center, then it will open a text field.

+[key=TAB] to cycle through labels from current state

+To change the destination:

+(Click-Drag) endpoint to state.

+To delete edge:

+(Click-Drag) endpoint to empty space.

+[key=DELETE] to delete current edge.

+(If DFA: you cannot delete; it will just return to src state)

+To bend arrow:

+(Click-Drag: “move”) center

+##### q0: Implied.
+The first state created.

+##### F: (Single-Click) on state to toggle as final state.

+### *Pushdown Automaton*
+#### PDA = {Q, SIGMA, GAMMA, DELTA, q0, F}
+##### Q: Same as DFA.

+(Should create with initial values as EMPTY_STRING)

+##### SIGMA: Same as DFA.

+##### GAMMA: Implied from DELTA.

+##### DELTA: Same as DFA.

+To change read symbol: Same as DFA.

+To change pop symbol: Same as DFA for read symbols.

+To change push symbol: Same as DFA for read symbols.

+[key=SPACE] while editing label to goto next symbol.

+##### q0: Same as DFA.

+##### F: Same as DFA.

+### *Turing Machines*
+#### TM = {Q, SIGMA, GAMMA, DELTA, q0, q_acc, q_rej}
+##### Q: Same as DFA.

+(Should create with initial values as EMPTY_STRING)

+##### SIGMA: Same as DFA.

+##### GAMMA: Same as PDA.

+##### DELTA: Same as DFA.

+To change read symbol: Same as DFA.

+To change write symbol: Same as DFA for read symbols.

+To change move symbol: Same as DFA for read symbols.

+(this should be automatically capitalized)

+[key=SPACE] while editing label to goto next symbol.

+##### q0: Same as DFA.

+##### q_acc: Implied.
+Created at beginning, not connected to anything.

+???
+(How to connect q_acc by keyboard?)

+##### q_rej: Implied.
+Created at beginning.

+(Can be toggled in options, whether to be visible)

+(Can be toggled in options, whether to automatically connect all unspecified states to q_rej, as by convention)

+## **Formal Definition (Keyboard only)**
+### *Deterministic Finite Automaton*
+#### DFA = {Q, SIGMA, DELTA, q0, F}

+Nothing so far.

+### Nondeterministic Finite Automaton
+#### NFA = {Q, SIGMA, DELTA, q0, F} (where empty string is a symbol)

+Nothing so far.

+### Pushdown Automaton
+#### PDA = {Q, SIGMA, GAMMA, DELTA, q0, F}

+Nothing so far.

+### Turing Machines
+#### TM = {Q, SIGMA, GAMMA, DELTA, q0, q_acc, q_rej}

+Nothing so far.

+## String Parsing (Keyboard only)

+Nothing so far.

+## String Testing / Tape Testing

+Input field and then run the string on the current graph.

+## Auto-Layout

+Progression-Based Horizontal / Vertical
+Circular
+Outward
+Scatter

+## Other Notes
 Should dragging be allowed to exit and re-enter the canvas?
 Or should everything be cancelled on exit?
 3v - 6 >= e